 The dumbbell hip thrust primarily works your hamstrings, glutes and your adductors.

-Furthermore, this exercise also engages the hamstrings which is compromised of three muscles in the back of your leg: semitendinosus, semimembranosus and biceps femoris.
+Furthermore, this exercise also works the hamstrings which is comprised of three muscles in the back of your leg: semitendinosus, semimembranosus and biceps femoris.

 Lastly, the dumbbell hip thrust works the adductors, which are muscles of the inner groin that work isometrically to stabilize the pelvis during hip extension.
 It is a stabilizing muscle that supports the balance and when strengthened, can help prevent injuries.